-- (1) An importer of electrical equipment has an obligation to ensure that the electrical equipment is electrically safe. - (2) Without limiting subsection (1), the obligation includes ensuring that the electrical equipment- - (a) is designed to be electrically safe; and - (b) is tested and examined to ensure it is electrically safe.
+- (1) An importer of electrical equipment has an obligation to ensure that the electrical equipment is electrically safe. - (2) Without limiting subsection (1), the obligation includes ensuring that the electrical equipment-

+- (b) is tested and examined to ensure it is electrically safe.